polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 The *[dest]* node argument above, which is the child node of *[copy-file]*, is of course the destination filepath, for your copy.
 Here too, you
 could have copied several files at once, like we did with *[move-file]*.
-In addition to that the last file coped this way, would have its full
-path returned as the value of *[copy-file]*.

 ### [file-size], [file-is-read-only], [file-creation-time] and [file-access-time]

 The *[file-size]*, *[file-is-read-only]*, *[file-creation-time]* and *[file-access-time]* Active Events, returns the size, read-only state,
-creation time, and access time of each file you supply to them, either as an expression, or as a constant.
-Example.
+creation time, and access time of each file you supply to them.

 ```
 file-size:/web.config